tommy-russoniello/docs/site/Whitelisting.md

   - No Nightcore versions of our tracks
   - No Bass Boosted or otherwise altered versions of our tracks
   - No looping of our tracks (1 hour, 10 hour, etc.)
-  - No uploads of tracks that have not yet been officially uploaded on our [Monstercat](https://www.youtube.com/channel/UCJ6td3C9QlPO9O_J5dF4ZzA) channel
+  - No uploads of tracks that have not yet been officially uploaded on one of our channels: [Monstercat: Uncaged](https://www.youtube.com/channel/UCJ6td3C9QlPO9O_J5dF4ZzA) or [Monstercat: Instinct](https://www.youtube.com/channel/UCp8OOssjSjGZRVYK6zWbNLg)
   - No file sharing links or free downloads of any kind may be provided
   - Users are not permitted to use our registered Monstercat word or design trademarks as their channel name or icon
-  - Creators may not use tracks excluded from the licensing offering - list [here](https://www.monstercat.com/non-licensable-tracks)
+  - Creators may not monetize tracks excluded from the licensing offering - list [here](https://www.monstercat.com/non-licensable-tracks)
   - Users must abide by and follow all [YouTube Terms of Service](https://www.youtube.com/t/terms) and [Community Guidelines](https://www.youtube.com/yt/about/policies/#community-guidelines)

 #### Can I purchase a license for my music promotion channel?